biscuitlad/Punchcard-encoder/README.md

 ![punchcard-pattern1](https://github.com/user-attachments/assets/cd7d42ea-5cab-4256-b89c-1c22368692e8)

-And its output (please note that the blank rows in the pattern are ignored by the script):
+And its output (note blank rows in the pattern are ignored by the script):
 ```
 X----XXXX----XXXX----XXX
 XX--XXX-XX--XXX-XX--XXX-